openconfig/featureprofiles/feature/experimental/qos/ate_tests/wrr_traffic_test/README.md

 *   Queue types:

-    *   NC1 will have strict priority queues
-        *   AF4/AF3/AF2/AF1/BE1/BE0 will use WRR queues.
     *   NC1 and AF4 will have strict priority queues with NC1 having higher
         priority.
         *   AF3, AF2, AF1, BE1 and BE0 will use WRR queues.